 Water analysis

 Turbidity was measured using a 2100N IS turbidimeter (Hach Company, USA).
 Colour was measured by a Shimadzu UV Visible Spectrophotometer UVmini-1240 (Shimadzu Corporation, Japan) and by DR3900 Hach spectrophotometer (Hach, USA), following either Standard APHA Method 2120C (λ = 455 nm) or ISO 7887:2011 (λ = 410 nm) for the bench- and pilot-scale tests, respectively.
 UV254 was measured by a Shimadzu UV Visible Spectrophotometer UVmini-1240 (Shimadzu Corporation, Japan).
 Prior to colour and UV254 measurements, the samples were filtered through a 0.45 µm syringe polypropylene membrane (VWR, USA), in order to avoid the influence of turbidity. pH was measured with SenTix® 41 pH-sensor (WTW, Germany).
 Total organic carbon, residual Al and Zr were analysed by commercial laboratories (ALS Laboratory Group Norway AS or Noranalyse AS), following ISO 8245:1999, ISO 17294-1 and ISO 17294-2 procedures, respectively.
-Total suspended solids (TSS) parameter was determined using ISO 11923:1997
+Total suspended solids (TSS) parameter was determined using ISO 11923:1997 in technical duplicates.
+Colour and turbidity parameters were analysed in technical triplicates, whereas data for TOC and residual Al and Zr were obtained from single measurements.

 To assess the charge neutralization dose, a streaming current parameter (SCV) was used.
 Measurements of SCV were performed under gradual addition of coagulant until zero SCV was achieved.
 SCV was registered using an ECA2100 Charge Analyzer (Chemtrac, Inc., USA).